nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 export POWER="c9"
 ```

-Be sure to properly save the file and detach the SD card from your system before ejecting the card, otherwise the card my be corrupted.
+Be sure to properly save the file and detach the SD card from your system before ejecting the card, otherwise the card may be corrupted.

 ### Next Steps